Matrix denoising for weighted loss functions and heterogeneous signals: Introduction

 \section{Introduction}

 This paper is concerned with estimating a low-rank signal matrix $\X$ from an observed matrix $\Y = \X + \G$, where $\G$ is a full-rank matrix of noise.
 We consider two distinct aspects of the matrix denoising problem.
-First, we study methods designed for a broader family of loss functions, known as \emph{weighted} loss functions, than has previously been considered.
+First, we study methods designed for a broader family of loss functions, known as \emph{weighted} loss functions, than considered in earlier works.
 Second, we design a new denoiser for \emph{unweighted} loss that improves upon previous work by exploiting \emph{heterogeneity} in the target matrix's singular vectors.
 Like many works on matrix denoising, our methods are designed for an asymptotic regime where the number of rows and columns of $\X$ grow infinitely large, and where the energy in the noise swamps the energy in the signal.
-There is an extensive literature on the asymptotic behavior of the singular vectors and singular values of such data matrices $\Y$ in this high-dimensional, high-noise regime, which is referred to as the \emph{spiked model} \cite{bai2012sample, bai2008central, baik2006eigenvalues, paul2007asymptotics, johnstone2001distribution, benaych2012singular}.
+This setting is often referred to as the \emph{spiked model} \cite{bai2012sample, bai2008central, baik2006eigenvalues, paul2007asymptotics, johnstone2001distribution, benaych2012singular}.

-We introduce a new method, called \emph{spectral denoising}, which extends singular value shrinkage \cite{shabalin2013reconstruction, gavish2017optimal, gavish2014optimal, nadakuditi2014optshrink, donoho2014minimax}.
-While optimal singular value shrinkers have been derived for a variety of orthogonally-invariant loss functions, such as Frobenius norm loss, operator norm loss, and nuclear norm loss \cite{gavish2017optimal}, we instead consider a class of weighted Frobenius loss functions, in which errors in different rows and columns incur different penalties.
-We derive optimal spectral denoisers for these losses.
-For uniform weights (i.e.\ unweighted Frobenius loss), optimal spectral denoising and optimal singular value shrinkage coincide.
-However, for weighted loss functions spectral denoising outperforms singular value shrinkage.

-Weighted loss functions arise naturally in a number of applications, such as submatrix denoising, denoising with heteroscedastic noise \cite{leeb2019optimal, zhang2018heteroskedastic}, and denoising with missing data and other linear deformations of $\X$ \cite{dobriban2017optimal}.
-However, weighted loss functions are mathematically challenging because they are not orthogonally-invariant.
-In order to derive optimal spectral denoisers for weighted loss functions, we extend the asymptotic theory of the classical spiked model, building on earlier work from \cite{leeb2019optimal}.
+The methods introduced in this paper extend singular value shrinkage \cite{shabalin2013reconstruction, gavish2017optimal, gavish2014optimal, nadakuditi2014optshrink, donoho2014minimax, leeb2020operator}, which modifies $\Y$'s singular values to mitigate the effects of noise.
+Our method of \emph{spectral denoising} agrees with singular value shrinkage with unweighted loss, but performs better with weighted loss.
+While weighted loss functions arise in a number of applications which we describe, they are challenging as they are not orthogonally-invariant.
+To derive optimal spectral denoisers for weighted loss, we extend the asymptotic theory of the spiked model, building on work from \cite{leeb2019optimal}.